DotNyslexic/CPRE381/README.md

 ###### Project A
 In Project A we were tasked with creating a 32-bit arithmetic logic unit (ALU).
 In addidion to the ALU, a barrel shifter needed to be created for multiplication / division.
 As this would be a lot of work for one person, I primarily worked with the 32-bit ALU's functionality.

+###### Project B
+In Project B we moved on to making a single-cycle processor.
+My main task in my group was to ensure the instruction decoder was working properly.
+Pretty much every compoenent we created needed to be used in this processor, so there was a large number of files included in the final design.